WilliamHill11/Grid-Layout/README.md

 - The header and footer span across both columns
 - The sidebar only spans across the first column
 - The nav and article elements only span across the second column

+// What I have learned:
+- Understand grid column and row layouts
+- How to position and span items